What is Epidermolysis Bullosa?

 People with EB have extremely fragile skin that blisters and tears from friction or trauma.
 It can seriously affect internal organs as well, requiring care from many different medical specialists.
 EB occurs in both genders and every racial and ethnic background.
 It is usually diagnosed at birth but can be diagnosed at any age.

-Depending on the type of EB, as well as genetics, the symptoms, severity, long-term outcomes and quality of life differs from person to person.
+Depending on the type of EB, as well as genetics, the symptoms, severity, long-term outcomes and quality of life differ from person to person.
 With milder forms of EB, skin may blister on the hands and feet only and may not lead to scarring or loss of function.
 However, in more severe forms, blistering may occur on the skin anywhere on the body and may include secondary injury to internal organs.
 This can result in disfigurement, disability and can even be life-threatening.
-Children with the condition are sometimes referred to as “butterfly children” because their skin is as fragile as a butterfly’s wings.
+Children with this condition are sometimes referred to as “butterfly children” because their skin is as fragile as a butterfly’s wings.

 Epidermolysis Bullosa Types

 There are four major types of EB.
-Although each subtype has a specific genetic cause, there is a wide range of severity, even within subtypes.
+Although each subtype has a specific genetic cause, there is a wide range of severity, even within subtype.
 Each type differs from mild to severe in terms of appearance, genetic makeup, the area of the skin where there is blistering, and how much other parts of the body are involved.

 Epidermolysis Bullosa Simplex